 Mountains and The Sea is and isn’t a travel blog.
-I used to view myself as a traveler; I’m now an expat, so part of the blog is about experiences living abroad.
+I used to view myself as a traveler; up until recently I was an expat, so part of the blog is about experiences living abroad.
 It’s also a place where I explore ideas and questions that hooked me in academia: How do people create communities?
-How do we learn second languages?
+How do political bodies become nations?
+How do nations incorporate minorities with disparate backgrounds into their national history?
 How do the languages we acquire change the way we shape our communities?
-How does a society- a state – develop, and how to we deconstruct the layers of its present occupation?

 There’s also a lot of food, a lot of cat pics, expat advice, analysis of news pertaining to Turkey and Central Asia, and occasionally a few too many rants about Bishkek.
 As I’m a new parent, it seems most of my recent posts have at least touched on that topic.
 I hope it will be informative, or at least interesting.
 We all trace different paths traveling; even if you don’t agree with my views, they may at least help you see the same sights and sounds in a different light.

 Blog: This is my ongoing, ever-updated blog where you will find all the aforementioned (and much, much more!)

 Some of my most popular posts to date are:

 - The Tragedy of Irresponsible Politicians: Özgecan Aslan (Turkish News)

 - Teaching on italki (Languages, Practicalities and Incomes)

 - I Got a Job!
 AKA Don’t Come to Bishkek Looking for Work (considering the second half of this post title, I’m a little surprised it’s so popular…)

 - Kyrgyzstan, Cake (Again, I think this just comes up in Google)

 - Little Things to Love in Turkey (Turkey Guide)